zephyrproject-rtos/zephyr/doc/guides/tfm/integration.rst

-This board variant must define an appropriate flash, SRAM and peripheral configuration that takes into account the initialisation process in the secure processing environment. :kconfig:`CONFIG_TFM_BOARD` must also be set via `modules/trusted-firmware-m/Kconfig.tfm <https://github.com/zephyrproject-rtos/zephyr/blob/main/modules/trusted-firmware-m/Kconfig.tfm>`__ to the board name that TF-M expects for this target, so that it knows which target to build for the secure processing environment.
+This board variant must define an appropriate flash, SRAM and peripheral configuration that takes into account the initialisation process in the secure processing environment. :kconfig:option:`CONFIG_TFM_BOARD` must also be set via `modules/trusted-firmware-m/Kconfig.tfm <https://github.com/zephyrproject-rtos/zephyr/blob/main/modules/trusted-firmware-m/Kconfig.tfm>`__ to the board name that TF-M expects for this target, so that it knows which target to build for the secure processing environment.